ShugaSvc/react-native-shuga-ocr/README.md

 - Find the following frameworks (19 of them) in Firebase SDK and drag them to your project's Framework:

+	NOTE: `MeasurementNanoPB.framework` is not required for Firebase SDK > 5.9.0

 	![Firebase frameworks](./docs/fbframeworks.png)

 - Go to your project's main TARGET -> Build Phases -> Link Binary With Libraries, and add the following items (3 of them):